 By Roger Cox, Editor

-After 18 years at the Westin Mission Hills Resort, the Reed Anderson Tennis School has left that venue and moved next door to the Mission Hills Country Club.
-The new venue affords his students access to the Country Club's 34 hard, clay, and grass tennis courts as well as to its 17,000-square-foot clubhouse and fitness center and to its three 18-hole golf courses, with the option of staying at a condominium within walking distance of the courts or elsewhere in the Palm Springs desert.
+The Reed Anderson Tennis School has operated in the desert for more than three decades, most recently at the Mission Hills Country Club.
+The venue affords his students access to the Country Club's 33 hard, clay, and grass tennis courts as well as to its 17,000-square-foot clubhouse and fitness center and to its three 18-hole golf courses, with the option of staying at a condominium within walking distance of the courts or elsewhere in the Palm Springs desert.

 Kevin Pilon found out about the Reed Anderson Tennis School by accident, when business took him from his home near Hartford, Connecticut, to Palm Springs, California.
 But he was so taken by Anderson's approach to teaching that he came back on vacation five months later, this time with his wife and teenage son, bent on doing another three days of the school.

 "He gives you only one thing to think about, but that correction somehow fixes the other six things that are also wrong," Pilon says of Anderson's instruction.
 "And beyond that I like the format, the mix of drills, thought, strategy, and then playing.
 For me, that works."

 A former college and satellite player, Anderson has logged more than two decades on the teaching court, including a stint in Lake Tahoe the 1970s with Billie Jean King and Dennis Van der Meer's TennisAmerica program.
 He's run his own school since 1982.
 All that experience has made him a gifted diagnostician, a man who, as Pilon discovered, sees through to the essential flaw and focuses on that.